GetStream/stream-rails/README.md

 ####Templating

 Now that you've enriched the activities you can render them in a view.
-For convenience we includes a basic view:
+For convenience we include a basic view:

 ```
 <div class="container">